sidhant007/CS2040C/lab02/README.md

   // top denotes the current top value in the res vector.
   // I am assuming that both the vectors will NOT contain any -1.
-  // -1 is a sentinel value used to make the code shorter. vector<int> res; //The vector which will have the union result. while(l1 < (int)A.size() or l2 < (int)B.size()) {
+  // -1 is a sentinel value used to make the code shorter. vector&l;int&rt; res; //The vector which will have the union result. while(l1 < (int)A.size() or l2 < (int)B.size()) {
     if(l1 == (int)A.size()) {
       if(B[l2] != top)  res.push_back(B[l2]), top = B[l2];